Love for Hunting; Family Values; and the making of a hunting dog

 Love for hunting and family values

 During our break, we talked with TJ about growing up with a love for hunting and how it influenced the values that guide him today.
 But first of all, TJ served tea sandwiches, our choice of chicken salad or pimento cheese, and iced tea for a snack.
-Good food and hospitality are as Southern as hunting and we knew, without a doubt, that he learned this from his Mother, Mary Beth.
+Good food and hospitality, as Southern as hunting, and we knew, without a doubt, that TJ learned this from his mother, Mary Beth.

-TJ’s love for the outdoors grew in the woods around his parents farm in Mountville S.C. and on nearby Lake Greenwood.
-He favorite recollections include the freedom of playing in creeks and woods and hunting with his Dad.
+TJ’s love for the outdoors grew in the woods around his parent’s farm in Mountville S.C. and on nearby Lake Greenwood.
+His favorite recollections include the freedom of playing in creeks and woods and hunting with his dad.
 He enjoys the outdoors now as much as he did then!

 We wanted to know if there was more that TJ learned from his love of hunting.

-He talked about courage, patience, discipline loyalty and trust.
-“These are essential for hunting and working with a hunting dog.”
-TJ explained.
+He talked about courage, patience, discipline loyalty, and trust.
+“These are essential for hunting and working with a hunting dog,“ explained TJ.
 And now, it’s clear that these values extend to all areas of TJ’s life, such as the goals he sets for himself.

-Late afternoon shadows grew and we finished our snack in time for one more training demonstration before bidding goodbye to TJ, Tim, and Chief.
-It was an great time with friends, highlighted by first-class hunting demonstrations, warm hospitality, and an appreciation for the love of hunting.
+Late afternoon shadows grew, and we finished our snack in time for one more training demonstration before bidding goodbye to TJ, Tim, and Chief.
+It was a great time with friends, highlighted by first-class hunting demonstrations, warm hospitality, and an appreciation for the love of hunting.

 TJ Cockrell is a recent graduate of The Citadel MBA program and a newly commissioned Second Lieutenant in the South Carolina National Guard.
 On the civilian side, he works in real estate sales and builds custom docks on Lake Greenwood with his Father, Tim.
 He has a love for the outdoors and the experiences that being in nature have to offer.
 He has a passion for bird hunting and fly fishing.

-Chief is a line-bred yellow labrador retriever, little more than year old.
-His pedigree includes the best sires and dams of labrador retriever lineage, 36 years on the sire side.
+Chief is a line-bred yellow Labrador retriever, little more than a year old.
+His pedigree includes the best sires and dams of Labrador retriever lineage, 36 years on the sire side.
 This year, Chief graduated from his first training session at Beaver Creek Kennels, Inc.

 South Carolina Hunting & Fishing The Official State Regulation Guide provides specific guidelines for hunting and fishing in South Carolina.